isomerpages/moe-yummybuddies/_for-educators/Why use the Yummy Buddies?.md

 ![](/images/Website/educator_comics.jpg)

 ### Why we created the Yummy Buddies?
-We noticed that there are plenty of wonderful resources on the great wide Web.
+We know that there are plenty of wonderful resources on the great wide Web.
 ![the problem](/images/Comics/Website/educator_overview.jpg)

 But they aren't always pitched appropriately, or tailored to the Singaporean context, or they come from different websites so it's hard to have continuity and coherence.